-The stand is a fairly typical Oral-B charger with a 2 pin power adapter hardwired into it.
+The stand is a fairly typical Oral-B charger, white in colour with a 2 pin power adapter hardwired into it.

 The stand itself supports voltages of 110-130, so fine for the USA and Canada, but you will need voltage and potentially plug adapters if you travel overseas to Europe for example.

 It is perfectly fine to leave it on the stand all the time, when not in use.

 Of course, because it has no battery charging light/status icon there is no way of confirming it is actually charging or if the battery is full.
 The brush should take about 16 hours to fully charge.